instadeepai/Mava/README.md

    pip install .[tf]
    ```

-4. Finally, to install a few example environments (including [pettingzoo],
+4. To install a few example environments (including [pettingzoo],
    [openspiel], and [flatland]):

    ```bash